briansmith/crypto-bench/README.md

 * fastpbkdf2 is also benchmarked, for PBKDF2 only.
 * Octavo is also benchmarked, for SHA-1 & SHA-2 only.
+* rust-sha1 is also benchmarked, for SHA-1 only.
 * "Suite B" refers the the P-256 and P-384 elliptic curves.
 * "SHA-2" refers to SHA-256, SHA-384, and SHA-512.